Sushant-Gadyal/Resume-Build/README.md

 # Resume-Build
-This Contains the resume just built with HTML, CSS .
+This has resume built with just HTML, CSS.

+Used Flexbox , Grid , for realistic view which appears exactly same as the one in real world .